 The unique circumstances and non-traditional backgrounds student veterans bring to the University sometimes create challenges and potential sources of conflict or discomfort for both the veteran and the University employee.
 A great resource is a document that The Washington State Department of Veterans Affairs developed to provide insights and guidelines for working with student veterans in the classroom: Veteran Guidelines and Best Practices in the Classroom

-In most cases these GI Bill educational benefits cover tuition at EWU for up to 36 months, provide a book stipend of $1000 an academic year, and provide a housing allowance.
-The GI Benefits are like an academic scholarship a veteran has earned by serving in the Armed Services.
+In most cases these VA Educational benefits cover tuition at EWU for up to 36 months, provide a book stipend of $1000 an academic year, and provide a housing allowance.
+The VA Education Benefits are like an academic scholarship a veteran has earned by serving in the Armed Services.